micheles/micheles.github.io/_posts/2018-02-16-canada-hazard.md

 where `PREV_CALC_ID` is the ID of the previous calculation.

 This is not all.
-On a cluster, the engine will still try to use celery/rabbitmq, so the calculation will still fail.
+On a cluster, the engine will still try to use celery/rabbitmq to send the hazard data to the wokers, so the calculation will fail.
 The solution is to configure a shared directory, i.e. a directory where the controller node can save the calculation .hdf5 files and the workers can read them and to specify the location of that directory in the `openquake.cfg` file.
 Only then the engine will be able to read the data from the original calculation directly from the workers, without using celery/rabbitmq and without pickling, i.e. in an efficient way.
 So efficient that the calculation was actually done in less than half an hour on our cluster.